 Successful completion of the BDMS first-semester obligatory core courses.
 Only available for Book and Digital Media Studies students and BDMS exchange students.
 Others may contact the course organisers.

 Traditionally, publishers are the agents that organise, and to a large extent control, the dissemination of printed information, increasingly also in electronic forms.
-Publishing Studies looks at the wider role and meaning of publishing in society and analyses the mechanisms within the so-called publishing industries and different publishing fields, ranging from academic and educational publishing to trade book publishing.
+Publishing Studies looks at the wider role and meaning of publishing in society and analyses the mechanisms within the so-called publishing industries and different publishing fields, ranging from academic and educational publishing to trade book publishing, but with special emphasis on academic publishing.
 The whole publishing chain will be covered, from the work of authors, through the activities of publishing houses to retailers and even customers, be they private persons or institutions like libraries.
 Moreover the course will examine new and emerging practices in publishing, mostly resulting from the introduction of digital technology and convergence, such as for instance participatory media, open access publishing, digital printing and new rights regimes.
 Main goal of the course is to develop and elaborate relevant research questions and identify issues in present day publishing that demand research, as well as to discuss work that has already been done on these issues.

 The timetable will be available by June 1st on the website.

 Lectures, seminars, reading list, excursions.

 The course load of this course is 140 hours.